hantsy/spring6-sandbox/docs/declarative-rsocket-client.md

 spring.rsocket.server.transport=tcp
 ```

+> [!NOTE]
-> [!NOTE]: Unlike the general web application, it does not need to serve an HTTP/Web server when using TCP as transport protocol.
+> Unlike the general web application, it does not need to serve an HTTP/Web server when using TCP as the transport protocol.

 Run the application, now the RSocket server is ready to accept client connections.
-Spring provides a simple `RSocketRequester` to simplfy the client connection and sending requests.
+Spring provides a simple `RSocketRequester` to simplify the client connection and sending requests.

-Define a `RSocketRequester` bean.
+Define an `RSocketRequester` bean.

 ```java
 @Bean